-Background: Per the Solar on Multifamily Affordable Housing (SOMAH) Handbook Section 2.10, Multiple Bid Requirement, projects that enter the program in Track A and receive Upfront Technical Assistance are required to solicit multiple bids for their solar PV project.
-Projects that enter the program in Track B may opt to solicit multiple bids, but are not required to do so.
+Background: Per the Solar On Multifamily Affordable Housing (SOMAH) Handbook, Section 4, Application Process for SOMAH Projects, and Section 2.10 Multiple Bid Requirement, projects that enter the program in Track A and receive upfront Technical Assistance are required to solicit multiple bids for their solar PV project.
+Projects that enter the program in Track B and do not receive upfront Technical Assistance may opt to solicit multiple bids, but are not required to do so.

-By signing this affidavit, [Host Customer Name], with respect to the solar electric system project ("System") at [Project Site Address], which is funded by the Program Administrator for the Solar on Multifamily Affordable Housing Program (SOMAH) under Application Number XXX-SOMAH-XXXX, certifies and declares under penalty of perjury under the laws of the State of California that each of the statements in the paragraphs below are complete, true and correct.
+By signing this affidavit, [Host Customer Name], with respect to the solar electric system project ("System") at [Project Site Address], which is funded by the Program Administrator for the Solar on Multifamily Affordable Housing Program (SOMAH), certifies and declares under penalty of perjury under the laws of the State of California that each of the statements in the paragraphs below are complete, true and correct.

-- 1) I have freely chosen to forego the bidding process - 2) I am aware that I have the option to solicit multiple bids from more than one contractor - 3) I am aware that the SOMAH program has an online platform available for soliciting bids from eligible contractors
+- 1) I have freely chosen to forego the bidding process. - I am aware that I have the option to solicit multiple bids from more than one contractor. - I am aware that the SOMAH program has resources available to assist in soliciting bids from eligible contractors.